Kim Milford

-Early years
+Early life

 Born in Glen Ridge, New Jersey, Milford grew up in Winnetka, Illinois.
 His older sister, Penelope, also became an actress.
 Milford attended New Trier High School.

 Career

 Acting

 Milford first appeared at the stock theatre in Chicago at age 10.
 In 1971, he appeared at The Kennedy Center in Leonard Bernstein’s Mass.
-Age 17, he was in the original stage version of Hair on Broadway, playing Woof and Claude.
+At age 17, he was in the original stage version of Hair on Broadway, playing Woof and Claude.
 In 1976, he was awarded the Faith and Freedom Award by the Religious Heritage of America for his portrayal of the Prodigal Son in Round Trip.
 Milford later performed in the first concert tour of Jesus Christ Superstar playing Jesus and Judas.
 He also appeared in the original American production of The Rocky Horror Show as Rocky with the Los Angeles Roxy Cast and in the Broadway production.
 He reprised his role in the 1980 North American Tour production.
 He also appeared in the plays Henry Sweet Henry (1967), Your Own Thing, Rockabye Hamlet (1975–76), More Than You Deserve, Sunset, and All Bets Off.

 In addition to stage work, Milford appeared in the 1975 television movies Song of the Succubus and Rock-a-Die-Baby (also known as Night of the Full Moon) in which he performed music with his band Moon.
-During the 1970s and 1980s, he had guest roles on The Mod Squad and Mannix and The Highwayman, and starred in the 1978 feature film Laserblast and appeared in Corvette Summer.
+During the 1970s and 1980s, he had guest roles on The Mod Squad, Mannix, The Highwayman, he also starred in the 1978 feature film Laserblast and appeared in Corvette Summer alongside Mark Hamill.
 He also had a recurring role as Tommy on the soap opera The Secret Storm.

 Music

 Milford briefly became vocalist for Beck, Bogert & Appice, billed as The Jeff Beck Group, for six performances between July 24 to August 8, 1972.
-He was also the front man for his own band Moon who were co-writers on songs such as "Lovin' Lady", "Jo Anna" and "She's Puttin' Me Through Changes".
+It was billed as the Jeff Beck Group, because, at the time, the band also included holdover Max Middleton on piano.
+Following Middleton's departure and Milford's firing, the trio was known as Beck, Bogert & Appice (Middleton joined the British band Hummingbird).
+Milford was also the front man for his own band Moon who were co-writers on songs such as "Lovin' Lady", "Jo Anna" and "She's Puttin' Me Through Changes".
 According to an interview in Viva, Milford recorded an album Chain Your Lovers to the Bedposts and a single "Help Is on the Way, Rozea" released in 1974.
 He recorded the single "Muddy River Water" for (Decca Records), the Sunset soundtrack and appeared on the Roxy cast album of Rocky Horror Show.